-Below is a video of when I was riding through Big Thompson Canyon.
+Below is a video of when I was riding through Big Thompson Canyon in Colorado.
 Known as one of the most scenic routes for motorcycle riding, you are surrounded by mountains as the road and river meanders in-between.

 With large sweeping curves and riding mostly in third gear, it was an easy and enjoyable ride.
 I did not see any wildlife as I rode through, except I did spot deer on the side of the ride a few times on the way out, so I made it a point to slow down in case deer decided to jump in front of me.
 That did happen once in Missouri, but I was in second gear and had plenty of time to react.
 I haven’t reached that part of the trip yet with my pictures and video, but I’m hoping I was able to capture it.